nuraci/Goat-IDE/README.md

 some features:

 * Its editor (which is based on the wonderful library "scintilla" http://www.scintilla.org/), is lightweight and powerful.
-* Has additional features such as "syntax highlighting", "code folding" and "code completion" based on the eLua API.
+* Has additional features such as "syntax highlighting", "code folding" and "code completion" based on the used language API.
-* Includes the capability to connect with the real hardware (through the serial or the USB port) obtaining the prompt of Elua inside it.
+* Includes the capability to connect with the real hardware (through the serial or the USB port) obtaining the console of the Target inside it.
 * It's able to run the .py file on the Hardware (using the raw REPL interface).
-* It's able to send the .lua/.lc file on the Hardware (using the eLua xmodem protocol).
+* It's able to send the .lua/.lc file on the Hardware (using the XMODEM protocol).
 * Supports some terminal commands (standard ansi/vt100), so it's able to play games like "hanoi" or "hungman" (using the TERM capability).
 * Supports the FLASH (on the target) programming through the DFU/Arduino boot loader.
 * Supports easily the "libusb" through Lua scripts (experimental).